-(1966 CR/Add.4: VI.9) day
+XIV.4 ECLA (1966 CR/Add.4: VI.9)

+Supply of fertilizers in Latin America

 The study on fertilizers, referred to in the previous Consolidated Report, is being revised on the basis of comments received from countries in the region.
-Work in this field is undertaken in close contact with the Working Group on Fertilisers of the Inter-American Committee on the Alliance for Progress.
+Work in this field is undertaken in close contact with the Working Group on Fertilizers of the Inter-American Committee on the Alliance for Progress.